llms.txt

 baseUrl: "https://docs.example.com",

 }That's it.
-The existing API handler serves the content automatically — no extra route files needed.
+The existing API handler serves the content automatically.
+Next.js adds rewrites with

 Configuration Reference

-All options go inside the llmsTxt object in docs.config.ts:
+All options go inside the optional llmsTxt object in docs.config.ts:

 export default defineDocs({